Tired of bluish underwater pictures with lots of white spots?

 Taking pictures while diving is quite different than taking them on the surface.
 Underwater there are a lot of factors that will effect on the outcome of the picture.

 First of all you are in a different element, you need to focus more on yourself.
 You need to know where you are in the water and be in control of your buoyancy while taking the picture.

-At DIVE.in we would like to give you a small beginner’s guide to taking pictures underwater.
+At DIVEIN.com we would like to give you a small beginner’s guide to taking pictures underwater.
 It’s a bit of ground knowledge you need for capturing pictures that is worth showing friends and families.